This is my review of our backyard pool after the first year of use! Lots of landscaping pictures and before and after pictures!

 - The retaining walls.
 The original plan was to have one retaining wall.
 Justin, our landscaper recommended two once he checked out the grade.
 And if you ask Kurtis now, we needed three 😉 But, we’re glad we reallocated funds to make that second wall or the hill behind it would have overtaken the entire look and been impossible to mow.
 We’re also really happy with the stone veneer we chose to cover it!

 - The waterfall.
-As I mentioned above, the waterfall make a little spa-like sanctuary in our own backyard!
+As I mentioned above, the waterfall makes it a little spa-like sanctuary in our own backyard!
 Kurtis and our landscaper Justin mostly built this on their own, but we used these EasyPro Vianti Falls Spillway (x3) along with EasyPro LED multi-color light strips.

 - Additional water line and power by the pool equipment.
 Kurtis asked if we could have an additional water line and power outlets by the pool equipment.
 Total genius.
 This allows for us to have a hose out where we need it (he loves it for cleaning the filters) along with power for the waterfall and should we need it for landscaping lights or Christmas decor.
 So much easier to add it in the construction phase!

 - The drainage.
 You guys get all the credit for this one.
 Honestly.
 We had no idea drainage could be such an issue with pool deck and thanks to all of your feedback, we added extra drainage.
 We’ve had torrential downpours that have flooded our basement, side yard, etc. but we’ve never had an issue with the pool deck.
 Extra drainage can’t be underestimated!